USSiamaboat/polytuplet-loss/README.md

 - BERT (bert-base-uncased)
 - DistilBert (distilbert-base-uncased)

+Note that BERT training was completed in Google Colaboratory, and is therefore not covered in this repository.
+BERT training and tuning can be easily added by importing and configuring the BERT model from Huggingface using the same method that all the other models were imported and configured.

 ## Training

-Our training was completed on the TPU configuration available in Google Colab(8 TPU v2) and in the TPU v3-8 VMs available from the Google TPU Research Cloud (TRC) program.
+Our training was completed on the TPU configuration available in Google Colab (8 TPU v2) and in the TPU v3-8 VMs available from the Google TPU Research Cloud (TRC) program.
 This codebase may be easily adjusted to run on non-TPU machines.

 Our results were extracted directly from the tuner.
 The tuner can be run using the following command, replacing items in brackets with the appropriate choices: